 In response to the expanding industrialisation of the north of Sweden, architect Alejandro Haiek Coll is developing a prototype for a collaborative atlas to map examples of human impact and biological resilience in the Nordic Arctic region.

-UmArts is launching a new series of online Art and AI talks introducing artists, curators, designers and architects who are contributing to the social and ethical discourses of Artificial Intelligence and machine learning.
-We are delighted to announce that Joanna Zylinska will be our first speaker on 24 February, 2023.
+UmArts Art and AI talks introduce artists, curators, designers and architects who are contributing to the social and ethical discourses of Artificial Intelligence and machine learning.

 Tankar i hatten (Thoughts in the Hat).
 A film by Gerd Aurell and Micael Norberg.
 Supported by an UmArts Small Visionary Project Award.
 Nominated for the Umeå Film Festival Storspoven Prize 2023.